tadejmagajna/TensorMouse/README.md

 - datitran/object_detector_app

 ## Notes
-- Currently only supports UNIX systems
 - Make sure you have good lighting when using TensorMouse
+- Frame rate will be very low on low performing machines
-- Object deteciton on screen edges is poor.
-TODO: scale cursor movement so that near edge object movements will move cursor to edge
+- Object deteciton on screen edges is poor. (todo: scale cursor movement so that near edge object movements will move cursor to edge)

 ## Copyright